scriptnull/docsv2/sources/faq.md

 ```

 This `yml` configuration should cover a lot of scenarios.
 If you want a more tailor-made set-up, you can always create a custom image, install what you want in that image, and then use that for your build.
 Feel free to use our [drydock images](https://github.com/dry-dock) as a starting place; these are our build images.
-For more info on how to use custom images with a build, check out our [docs](ci_configure/#pulling-your-ci-image-from-a-docker-registry).
+For more info on how to use custom images with a build, check out our [docs](ci/shippableyml/#pre-ci-boot).

-You may notice that your pipeline has been configured correctly & is deploying your Docker image successfully into Kubernetes (GKE).
-However, you'll see that no service is created & hence your application is not accessible externally, even though you have configured the routing.
-A main reason this happens is when a GKE cluster is used & the port ranges are not configured.
-Kubernetes, by default, restricts the nodePort on a service to be in the range 30000 to 32767.
-Hence if you are using a GKE cluster, then you'll need to select the hostPort you choose for routing, between this range.
-For more details refer [deploying a sample app on pipelines](pipelines/samplePipeline/).

 ---